-WV40: Clinimetrics: Assessing Measurement Properties of Health Measurement Instruments
+WV40: Clinimetrics: Assessing Measurement Properties of Health Measurement Instruments (ONLINE COURSE)

 Clinimetrics is the scientific discipline that aims to (1) develop methods of assessing the properties of health measurement instruments, (2) apply those methods to develop new, or evaluate existing, health measurement instruments, with the aim (3) to improve the quality of measurements.

 (If there is [full] to a course, please do sign up, but you will be placed on a waiting list.
 Once there is an open spot we will contact you.
 At that point you can decide whether to participate in the course.)

 |Online Course with 6 working groups between 25 January and 5 February||Tuition fee: € 750,-